Skip to content

 isolated Runs in a fresh session each time

-Agent tasks can optionally send messages to their group via send_message, or complete silently.
-Each task run gets logged to the database with duration and result.
+Agent tasks can optionally send messages to their group via send_message, or finish silently.
+Each run is logged to the database with duration and result.
 If the task has pynchy_repo_access, worktree commits merge and push after a successful run.

 Host Tasks